ronnygunawan/RG.OpenCopilot/README.md

 # RG.OpenCopilot

-> **⚠️ WARNING: This project is under active development and is NOT ready for production use.
+> **⚠️ WARNING: This project is under active development, 100% written by LLM, and is NOT ready for production use.
 Use at your own risk.**

 **A GitHub-hosted AI coding agent for automating code changes, test generation, and pull request management.**